One mother has been waiting 17 months. The other, 25 years.

 Murch feels no envy watching the end of another mother's nightmare.
 She feeds off the hope.
 "It became obvious that people who've been missing a long time could still be out there.
 I don't know that she is, but as far as I'm concerned, there's as good a possibility that she's out there as she isn't."

-"We have to remain vigilant and very aggressive in our search for our kids," he said.
+"We have to remain vigilant and very aggressive in our search for our kids," he says.

 No one has to say that to Coldon.